WalletWasabi/WasabiDoc/docs/using-wasabi/NetworkLevelPrivacy.md

 The second issue is, what if your ISP is spying on you for an extended period of time?
 This is more plausible.
-In fact Wasabi’s privacy rating on Bitcoin.org listing was almost scored down to be the same as Bread wallet, because of this, which of course would’ve been ridiculous, since Bread is a BIP37 wallet.
+In fact Wasabi’s privacy rating on Bitcoin.org listing was almost scored down to be the same as Bread wallet, because of this, which of course would’ve been ridiculous, since Bread is a [BIP 37](/using-wasabi/BIPs.md#bip-37-connection-bloom-filtering) wallet.
 What saved the rating was that I noted, if ISP is an adversary, then Bitcoin Core would’ve failed that in a more spectacular way, since transactions are broadcasted over the clearnet and even if the node is listening, the only transaction that doesn’t come in, but only goes out of the wallet must be the one that originates from the node.

 Anyway, Wasabi does this over Tor now.